oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

 ## Task 4: Python Application Development with One-way TLS wallet-less connection

-1. To make a wallet-less connection with Autonomous Database, task 5 (One-way TLS connection to Oracle Autonomous Database for wallet-less connections) in Lab 1 has to be completed.
+1. To make a wallet-less connection with Autonomous Database, Task 5 (One-way TLS connection to Oracle Autonomous Database for wallet-less connections) in Lab 1 of this workshop has to be completed.

 2. Create *customers360.py* to view data in the customers360 table.